stormreaever/derevon-setting/src/book/characters.md

 ### Create a character concept

 Decide who your character will be.
 Let your concept guide you through the next steps.

 ### Choose a race & class

 Legal races, in order of abundance:

-- Human : the dominant race in this part of the world.
+- Human : the dominant race in Anatellus.
 Humans are ambitious explorers, traders, and conquerors.
-- Half-elf
+- Half-elf : the descendants of human mothers and elf fathers.
+Most half-elves live among humans, and may be far removed from their elvish heritage.
-- Elf
+- Elf : elves traveled to Anatellus from Talahaka.
+They live in nomadic communities or alone, wandering with little respect for human boundaries.
-- Dwarf
+- Dwarf : the dwarf homeland is in the Koduma mountains, but many dwarves have migrated to Periagata and throughout Anatellus in search of treasure and glory.
-- Halfling
+- Halfling : their homeland is in the south.
+Halfkings live peacefully among humans and are known for their entertainment and fine crafts.
 - Goliath
 - Dragonborn
 - Tiefling